mpolinowski/node_express_git/README.md

 });
 ```

-Through the public route, we are now able to access the css/js files by typing in e.g. http://localhost:3000/css/styles.css into our browser (the bootstrap components of the template will not be used - we Bower to add them later).
+Through the public route, we are now able to access the css/js files by typing in e.g. http://localhost:3000/css/styles.css into our browser (the bootstrap components of the template will not be used - we Bower to add them later - **DELETE THOSE FILES FOR STEP 6**).
 The index.html is accessible by http://localhost:3000/index.html.

 ### 5 Add Bower to the Project